MorganStenberg/TableTopTales/README.md

 - If the user clicks the delete button the game is removed and the page is refreshed.

 #### Not Found
-- Displays if the user enters an incorrect url, that does not exist on the page.
-Displays a small image and text saying the the page could not be found.
+- Displays if the user enters an incorrect url that does not exist on the page.
+Displays a small image and text saying the page could not be found.

 ### Future Features

 - Adding tags to reviews to further categorize or sort the content.
 The user should be able to click on the tags to see all reviews with the same tags.
-- Making the reviews collapseable, so that not all the text is visible at once and the user should be able to choose to expand the review to view all the content.
+- Making the reviews collapsible, so that not all the text is visible at once and the user should be able to choose to expand the review to view all the content.
 - Add a feature to have the most discussed reviews section update every month/week, to keep the content changing.

 ## Components

 ### Navbar
-- The navbar component is displaying on all pages, with conditional rendering of navbar items depending on if the user is logged in or not.
+- The navbar component is displayed on all pages, with conditional rendering of navbar items depending on if the user is logged in or not.

 ### Avatar
 - Displays the users profile images, is used throughout the site everytime the users profile image is to be displayed.
 Such as next to reviews, in the navbar and comments section.